Jump to page content

 J L Eve C1415

-J L Eve C1415 is a very small tower type designed for 0.125″ SCA conductors.
-It is a revision of Eve C772.
+J L Eve C1415 is a light construction type designed for 0.125″ SCA conductors.
+It is a derivative of Eve C772.
+The recovered drawings are mostly C1824 which appears to be metricated C1415.

 Quoich–Broadford